xavierventeo/react-redux-movies/README.md

 ### Keyword search
 [/search/movie](https://developers.themoviedb.org/3/search/search-movies)
 After input the keyword, click on search icon to do search.
-The same input value search by title and original title
+The same input value search by title and original title.

 ### Top 10 most popular movies
 [/movie/popular](https://developers.themoviedb.org/3/movies/get-popular-movies)
-Get the popular movies and filter the API response to get the top 10
+Get the popular movies and filter the API response to get the top 10.

 ### Get movie details
 [/movie/${movieId}](https://developers.themoviedb.org/3/movies/get-movie-details)
 Use movieId to get its details.
-Called from Movie Detail page
+Called from Movie Detail page.

 ## Release Notes 📋